 Markham - Blessing is a very small town located in the state of Texas.
 With a population of 4,366 people and just one neighborhood, Markham - Blessing is the 435th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Markham - Blessing is generally considered to be a blue-collar town.
-45.88% of the Markham - Blessing workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Markham - Blessing is a blue-collar town, with 45.88% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Markham - Blessing is a town of construction workers and builders, managers, and professionals.
 There are especially a lot of people living in Markham - Blessing who work in management occupations (13.44%), food service (9.15%), and sales jobs (8.80%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.01% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.